MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-cookies.md

 ###  ASP.Net Session Id

-Used to maintain the session of a logged in user so that the user doesn't need to sign in again.
-This is a session cookie - not persistent; and is deleted once session closes.
+Used to maintain the session of a logged in user to avoid repeated sign-in.
+The cookie isn't persistent and is deleted after session closes.

 ### Dynamics 365 Portal Analytics